markpmlim/ParaboloidMapping/README.md

     rz = [1 - (s^2 + t^2)]/(1 + s^2 + t^2)
        = [1 - s^2 - t^2)]/(1 + s^2 + t^2)                               (1)

-We have replaced the left hand sides of the 3 equations by rx, ry, and rz.
+We have replaced the left hand sides of the 3 equations by rx, ry, and rz which are the components of the normalised Reflection vector.

 Similarly, the other set of instructions (back side) can be derived using the same method.
 The starting equations are: